 Instructions

-- Preheat the oven to 450°F. Fit a rimmed roasting pan with a rack and spray the rack with avocado oil.
+- Preheat the oven to 450°F. Line a roasting pan or rimmed baking sheet with foil for easy cleanup, fit it with a rack, and spray the rack with avocado oil.

 - Pat the turkey legs dry with paper towels.
 Brush them all over with melted butter and rub them with the seasoning mix.
 Place them on the roasting rack and lightly spray them with avocado oil.